alta3/llm-the-alta3-way/README.md

 ## Quickstart

 1. Every cloud service PROVIDER requires specific configuration in order to complete this quickstart.
 As soon as you have connected to the provider's host, [find your CLOUD PROVIDER on this list](doc/provider/README.md), read the README found there and run the tasks specified in that README.
-If you skip this step, things will NOT work.
+Skip this step at your peril.

 0. Exit the provider's machine.